 The warm air intrusion phase (Figs. 7d-g) begins when a two-wave pattern forms over the basin with warm residual layer air brought directly down into the crater basin in the descending portion of the first wave.
-The first wave trough (crest) was located over the lower sidewall (valley center).
-The resulting wave pattern had a wavelength roughly equal to the radius of the circular basin and an amplitude that was typically twice the basin depth.
+The first wave trough (crest) is located over the lower sidewall (valley center).
+The resulting wave pattern has a wavelength roughly equal to the radius of the circular basin and an amplitude that is typically twice the basin depth.
 The wave pattern develops in response to increasing downslope wind speeds in the residual layer above the plain SBL as seen in tethersonde soundings at BASE (compare Figs. 7c and 7d).
-The formation of the wave produced an abrupt transition within the basin, as observed with 2.5-min-mean dual-lidar data (Fig. 12).
-At 2242 MST (Fig. 12a) the bifurcation was still present, with the cavity separating the upper and lower currents and with a well-developed hydraulic jump on the lower slope.
-An unsteady lee wave, however, was present in the upper current, where wind speeds over the rim had accelerated to 2-3 m s-1.
-By 2247 MST this wave deepened and moved downstream over the sidewall, removing the cavity between the two currents, converging the CAI and WAI currents, and bringing warm RL air down into the basin (Fig. 12b).
-The developing wave brought the statically stable layer flowing over the crater in the upper bifurcation current down into the basin, adding to the CAI stable layer already present on the sidewall and causing an increase in the stable layer depth and strength on the sidewall (compare TS-SW temperature profiles in Figs. 7c and d).
-The downslope wind speed within and the depth of the underlying CAI increased during this phase (Figs. 11c and d).
-The hydraulic jump strengthened (Figs. 7d-e) as the CAI became more negatively buoyant relative to the adjacent WAI air and as momentum was transported downward from the WAI into the CAI.
+The formation of the wave produced an abrupt transition within the basin, as observed in the dual-lidar wind field retrievals (Fig. 12).
+At 2242 MST (Fig. 12a) the bifurcation is still present, with the cavity separating the upper and lower currents and with a well-developed hydraulic jump on the lower slope.
+An unsteady lee wave, however,is present in the upper current, where wind speeds over the rim have accelerated to 2-3 m s-1.
+By 2247 MST this wave deepens and moves downstream over the sidewall, removing the cavity between the two currents, merging the CAI and WAI currents, and bringing warm RL air down into the basin (Fig. 12b).
+The developing wave brings the statically stable layer flowing over the crater in the upper bifurcation current down into the basin, adding to the CAI stable layer already present on the sidewall and causing an increase in the stable layer depth and strength on the sidewall (compare TS-SW temperature profiles in Figs. 7c and d).
+The downslope wind speed within and the depth of the underlying CAI increases during this phase (Figs. 11c and d).
+The hydraulic jump strengthens (Figs. 7d-e) as the CAI became more negatively buoyant relative to the adjacent WAI air and as momentum is transported downward from the WAI into the CAI.